gemyago/apigen/README.md

 mvn -f generators/go-apigen-server/ package
 ```

-Generate particular generator (will build if needed):
+Generate code using a particular generator (will build if needed):
 ```
 make generate/golang
 ```